tsssss/geopack/README.md

 Test results are attached in `./test_geopack1.md` to demonstrate that the Python `geopack` returns the same outputs as the Fortran and IDL counterparts.
 However, invisible at the user-level, several improvements have been internally implemented:
 1. The latest IGRF coefficients are used, which cover the time range from 1900 to 2025.
 Years beyond this range are valid inputs and the corresponding IGRF coefficients will be extrapolated, whereas the Fortran and IDL versions do not extrapolate well if at all.

-2. The IGRF coefficients in the Python `geopack` are smooth functions of the time of milli-second cadance, whereas the coefficients are daily in the Fortran `geopack`.
+2. The IGRF coefficients in the Python `geopack` are time series at a milli-second cadance, whereas the coefficients are daily in the Fortran `geopack`.

 3. `igrf_gsm` is changed to a wrapper of `igrf_geo` plus the proper coordinate transforms.
 There are many places in the Fortran version where pages of codes are copy-pasted.
 Though not aesthetically pleasing, I let them live in the python version, because it requires tremendous efforts to fix them all.
 However, the igrf_geo is the one place that is obvious and easy to fix, so I did it.